Updated: Nov 1

 It sounds a little self-loathing, but it was one of those moments where I flashed back to myself as a college student spouting off some of my opinions and philosophies about writing, art, and selling out.
 I was a cliche.
 And here I was hearing my cliched words being spouted right back at me.
 He kept talking about what he might write about as a makeup paper.
 When he said to me, “It’s about a band you’ve probably never heard of … they’re called Tool,” it took all of me to not laugh at this replica of my former self.
 Child, please.

 I love being a teacher.
 I know many writers who would rather die than stand up and explain the power of words to a bunch of bored teenagers, trying to compete for their attention which is sucked in by TikTok, Discord, and their own personal dramas.
 I love it.
 I have a captive audience, a certain amount of power, a regular paycheck, and get to talk about words all day.
 It’s pretty awesome.
-In addition to teaching, I am also running a writers group for students who love science fiction and fantasy genre.
+In addition to teaching, I am also running a writers' group for students who love science fiction and fantasy genre.
 They aren’t writing for a grade, but because they love to write.
 They are volunteering to do it for fun.
-And regardless of the motivation, writers are writers and speak the same litany of excuses, justifications, and reasons to not write.
+Regardless of the motivation, writers are writers and speak the same litany of excuses, justifications, and reasons to not write.

 Interestingly enough, teaching writing has allowed me to witness students who suffer from my own anxieties, vulnerabilities, and insecurities.
 They need me – me of all people – to give them strategies, tactics, and motivational speeches to get them moving.
+I'm learning how to be a better writer through teaching.

 The most common ailments I witness regularly are: